saldavonschwartz/SpriteWorldX2/README.md

 This is an SDL2-compatible port of [SpriteWorld](https://sourceforge.net/projects/spriteworld/) / [SpriteWorldX](https://sourceforge.net/projects/spriteworldx/).
 It was done as a somewhat quick stepping stone in getting a game based on the original SpriteWorld to run in current hardware and SDL2.

 SpriteWorldX2 is released under MIT license.
-It's ancestors were released under zlipb.
+It's ancestors were released under zlib.

 ### Known Limitations: